We hold regular deliberative events which bring together from a wide range of different communities to comment on our plans and priorities.

 Brief description of the project

 The NHS in Leeds and Leeds City Council are working towards integrating (bringing together) health and care systems and ways of working to improve services for local populations.
-We are focussing on community services, like adult social care, health visiting, and community nursing.
-In future, we may also include some services currently delivered in hospital.
+We are focusing on community services, like adult social care, health visiting, and community nursing.
+In the future, we may also include some services currently delivered in hospital.

 We commissioned QA Research to hold a deliberative event to engage with the public, patients, carers about the new ways of working together.
 We will use their feedback to develop our plans and priorities in Leeds.

 61 people attended our event.
 QA Research recruited to the event using a targeted approach so that the group broadly represented the population of Leeds.

 What and how did we ask?

 We asked people to share their thoughts and ideas about:

 We facilitated small group work so that people could share their comments and ideas.

 What did people tell us?

 - People generally agreed with the case for change (the reasons why we need to do things differently) and accepted with varying degrees of enthusiasm the proposed new model